Parties Berlin Tonight

 But you know what’s true especially with party outfits: the place, the person, the occasion and the location will determine what look is appropriate that night.

-Regardless of whether birthday party, JGA, club on Kurfürstendamm, bar, private party or Berghain.
+Regardless of whether it’s a birthday party, JGA, club on Kurfürstendamm, bar, private party or Berghain.

-And pretend, especially for example in Berghain, that you are not afraid of being rejected, and knowing a little German can help you enormously.
-This all sounds trivial, but Berlin has justament probably one of the most exclusive nightlife scenes in the world.
+And pretend, especially at Berghain for example, that you are not afraid of being rejected, and knowing a little German can help you enormously.
+It all sounds trivial, but Berlin has probably one of the most exclusive nightlife scenes in the world.

-One great thing about this city is the laws on Spätis and gas stations, which, as you’ll see, are used practically any time of day, any day of the week.
-Today, this is an easy way to enjoy a couple of 0.5-liter beers for €1 (no, that’s not a typo) in the subway before going to the bar or pub or club at an early hour. „Vorglühen“ is what they call it in Berlin.
+One great thing about this city is the laws on late-night bars and petrol stations, which, as you will see, are used practically any time of day, any day of the week.
+Today, it’s an easy way to enjoy a couple of 0.5-litre beers for €1 (no, that’s not a typo) on the U-Bahn before heading to the bar or pub or one of the floors late at night.
+This is called „Vorglühen“ in Berlin.

-Going to the club at 4am is something normal, just like going to the club on Sunday afternoon!
+Going to the club at 4am is something quite normal, just like doing the same thing on Sunday afternoon!

-One recommendation now is to always have a plan B or C for going out in Berlin.
-The chances of your group not all getting into a club are much higher than in other cities, so you have some secondary options that night if things don’t work out!
+One recommendation now is to always have a plan B or C for going out.
+The chances of a group not being granted complete entry are much higher than in other cities, so have some secondary options that night if things don’t work out!

 Which is the place of techno cult at the moment?
-The most popular place of electronic music at the moment?
+The most popular place for electronic music right now?
 Whether it makes you dream or the name comes out of your ears.
 Berghain is the name that comes to mind here and now when you think of Berlin parties today.
-And rightfully so.
+And rightly so.

-Berghain, which some call the most exclusive club in the world, is legendary worldwide for its hedonistic atmosphere.
+Berghain, which some call the most exclusive floor in the world, is legendary worldwide for its hedonistic atmosphere.

 The building is a little gem of brutalist architecture, famous DJs regularly perform there for endless nights, and its uncompromising „no-camera“ policy allows visitors to enjoy themselves in complete freedom on the day.

-Some have even gone so far as to describe their time at the abandoned power plant as a euphoric, religious experience.
+Some have even gone so far as to describe their time in the abandoned power station as a euphoric, religious experience.
 The Lord giveth, the Lord taketh away.

-The historically gay club, which is open for at least 72 hours on weekends, currently attracts clubbers from all over the world who spend hours (even days) trying their luck dancing at Berghain today.
+The historically gay club, which is open for at least 72 hours on weekends, currently attracts visitors from all over the world, who now spend hours (even days) trying their luck at dancing in Berghain

-But it is known that the entrance is very selective and cultivates a certain elitism.
+.
+But it is well known that entry is very selective and cultivates a certain elitism.

 If you are denied entry, don’t worry, Berlin is full of fabulous clubs.

-These are just one of many currently diverse and different options for a night out in Berlin, but there are so many more amazing places to visit.
+These are just one of many currently diverse and varied options for a night out locally, but there are so many more amazing places to visit.
 Check out

-clubguideberlin for an up-to-date detailed list of all the clubs in the city, including detailed descriptions, location and weekly events!
+clubguideberlin for an up-to-date detailed list of almost every club in the city, including detailed descriptions, location and weekly events!
 Here is a selection of

 Clubs in Berlin

-Berlin Today – Whether punk, hip hop, house or jazz, whether quite noble above the roofs of the various hip districts or between construction pallets: Here everyone can celebrate and have fun at the moment.
+Berlin Today – Whether punk, hip hop, house or jazz, whether very classy above the roofs of the various hip districts or between construction pallets: Everyone can party and have fun here at the moment.
+There is

 Tips for a Dance Weekend.

 Dance, dance, dance.
-You can do that at the Matrix on the Oberbaumbrücke on a long fun weekend.
+That’s what you can do at the Matrix on the Oberbaumbrücke on a long fun weekend.

-With very many different floors, it is very variable.
-The music is mixed at all times.
+With many different floors, it is very variable.
+The music is always mixed.

-Traditionally, Kreuzberg with Friedrichshain and Neukölln is still the first address for bars, lounges and long party nights, but flirting is also fierce in Mitte and Charlottenburg.
+Traditionally, Kreuzberg with Friedrichshain and Neukölln is still the top address for bars, lounges and long party nights, but there is also a lot of flirting in Mitte and Charlottenburg.

-Monday, Tuesday, Wednesday, Thursday and Friday there is always something going on.
+There‘s always something going on Monday, Tuesday, Wednesday, Thursday and Friday.
 There are many dance floors, bars and street parties.
 Nowhere have I found such a cool city with nightlife as in this city.

-Start the weekend Saturday and Sunday in Kreuzberg with cocktails on the waterfront.
+Start the weekend on Saturday and Sunday in Kreuzberg with cocktails by the water.

-The concerts and parties usually start around 11 pm.
-So plenty of time before that to maybe chill out in one of the city’s hip bars and pubs, get a little „warm“ and „pre-party“.
+The concerts and parties usually don’t start until around 11 pm.
+So there’s still plenty of time before then to maybe chill out a bit in one of the city’s trendy bars and pubs, get a little „warm“ and „pre-party“.

-There are plenty of nice places – some with outdoor spaces – to have a drink and hang out.
-Even though the ocean is far away, some bars have set up shop to create a beach atmosphere with sand and all, which is especially nice in the summer when the weather is better.
+There are plenty of nice places – some with outdoor areas – to have a drink and hang out.
+Even though the ocean is far away, some bars have set up to create a beach atmosphere with sand and all, which is especially nice in summer when the weather is better.

-Our tip for Kreuzberg: just sit by the water in a relaxed way, goes to the „Freischwimmer“ near the Schlesisches Tor.
+Our tip for Kreuzberg: just sit by the water and relax at the „Freischwimmer“ near the Schlesisches Tor.

-Also nice is the „Ankerklause“ on the Landwehrkanal at Kottbusser Damm, here you can see the hustle and bustle of Kreuzberg.
-A good start to the night is also in the „Würgeengel“ just around the corner on Dresdner Straße.
+The „Ankerklause“ on the Landwehrkanal on Kottbusser Damm is also nice; here you can take a look at the hustle and bustle of Kreuzberg at the same time.
+You can also get a good start to the night at the „Würgeengel“ just around the corner on Dresdner Straße.

-With Corona beer in Mitte and panoramic view in the Monkey BarNaturally,
+With Corona beer in Mitte and a panoramic view in the Monkey BarNaturally,

 there are also many bars in the city.